 Investment properties are derecognised either when they have been disposed of (i.e., at the date the recipient obtains control) or when they are permanently withdrawn from use and no future economic benefit is expected from their disposal.
-The difference between the net disposal proceeds and the carrying amount of the asset is recognised in profit or loss in the period of derecognition.
-The amount of consideration to be included in the gain or loss arising from the derecognition of investment property is determined in accordance with the requirements for determining the transaction price in IFRS 15.
+The difference between the net disposal proceeds and the carrying amount of the asset is recognised the consolidated statement of profit or loss in the period of derecognition.